nptcl/npt/docs/md/index.md

   - [Lisp Function: System Function](D1_System.html)

-This document is a Japanese translation.
+This document is a translation from Japanese to English.
 https://nptcl.hatenablog.com/entry/2020/08/21/214057

 # License

 The license of npt is [Unlicense](https://unlicense.org/).